 Applying for a technical assistance grant is a multi-step process.
 It starts with determining the eligibility of the proposed service area, as well as the eligibility of the applicant organization.
 The final application details all of the specific elements of delivering the proposed program; including management, construction and training of participants, cost analysis and staffing.
 Each year Rural Development issues a funding directive.
-Recently, the funding levels have not been sufficient to allow new organizations to apply without jeopardizing the availability of funds for existing grantees.
-However, if a current organization decides to discontinue the self-help program, a new organization may apply as a replacement grantee.
-Again for reasons of available funds, the predevelopment grant process has been suspended.
-Replacement or reapplication of a current grantee can take place at any time during the year.
-A reapplication can be submitted six months prior to the end of the current grant and provided they are rated as acceptable in the evaluation, a grantee can continuously reapply for a new grant.
+In recent years the availability of funds has not met the need of agencies applying for grants.
+RD is authorizing new agencies to apply for funds in each fiscal year.
+Operating grantees are typically given funding priority.
+The National Office evaluates each application and does their best to fund all requests.
+For reasons of available funds, the predevelopment grant process has been suspended.
+Replacement or refunding of a current grantee can take place at any time during the year.
+A refunding application can be submitted six months prior to the end of the current grant and provided they are rated as acceptable in the evaluation a grantee can continuously reapply for a new grant.

 The T&MA contractors provide assistance with the grant application process.
-To secure the assistance and get in line to be a replacement, the applicant grantee should contact the contractor in their area and send a letter of interest, which will need to be approved by the national and state offices involved.
-Each year Rural Development also provides instructions on the application, which is a composite of forms, narrative, budgets and tables.
-Again the contractors can provide the current list of application requirements and forms.
+To secure the assistance and get in line to be a replacement, the applicant grantee should contact the contractor in their area and send a letter of intent, which will need to be approved by the national and state offices involved.
+Each year Rural Development also provides instructions on the application, which is a composite of forms, narrative, budgets, and tables.
+Again, the contractors can provide the current list of application requirements and forms.
 They can work with the grantee to prepare a complete document for Rural Development to review and approve.
 Once submitted, they will also provide a review recommendation to RD.